 Dinoflagellates (Alveolata, Myzozoa) are single-cell eukaryotes with a wide range of lifestyles.
 Approximately half of known dinoflagellates are photosynthetic species representing important marine primary producers, with some of them responsible for toxic blooms.
 Dinoflagellates occur as either free-living organisms or live in symbiosis with other eukaryotes, such as the emblematic Symbiodiniaceae found in corals (1,2).
 Despite differences in habitats and lifestyles, dinoflagellates and their sister groups (including the infamous human malaria parasite Plasmodium falciparum) share a common phototrophic myzozoan ancestor that originally acquired its plastid from a red algal endosymbiont (3) or a haptophyte prey (4) (Fig. 1,Fig. S1).

 Unlike other alveolates, dinoflagellates posess very large genome sizes (~3 to 250 Gb) with 20-270 chromosomes that are relatively gene-rich and nearly permanently packed into condensed liquid-crystalline dinokaryons (5,6).
 Their genetic material is associated with dinoflagellate/viral nucleoproteins (DVNPs) that likely originated from phycodnaviruses (7) and histone-like proteins derived from bacterial HU-like proteins (8).
 Gene expression in dinoflagellates involves trans-splicing of messenger RNAs (9) through the addition of a 5'-end dinoflagellate-specific spliced leader (DinoSL) sequence (10,11), and which is still identifiable in the genomic sequence of presumably retro-transposed transcripts (12).
 Furthermore, unusual GC-GA dinucleotide pairs at the 5'-donor splice site of introns (13) and a putative translational (rather than transcriptional) gene regulation mechanism have been suggested in dinoflagellates (14).
-Therefore, the exploration of early-diverging dinoflagellate lineages such as the Syndiniales (also known as environmental Marine ALVeolates or MALVs (15)) is likely to shed light on the emergence of such atypical genomic features.
+Therefore, the exploration of early-diverging dinoflagellate lineages such as the Syndiniales (also known as environmental Marine ALVeolates or MALVs (15)) shall shed light on the emergence of such atypical genomic features.

 The Syndiniales Amoebophrya spp. are intracellular marine parasites of dinoflagellates, radiolarians, ciliates, and other Amoebophrya strains (16,17).
 A single infection by Amoebophrya-like parasites can lead to the production of hundreds of infective flagellated propagules called dinospores.
 While the range of potential hosts varies among strains, those of Amoebophrya spp. are generally observed to be highly host-specific in the field, and involved in the biological control of dinoflagellate blooms (18–20).
-Using a combination of Illumina paired-end short-read and Oxford Nanopore Technology (ONT) MinION long-read sequencing, we sequenced and assembled high-quality genomes for two Amoebophrya strains (A25 and A120).
+Using a combination of Illumina paired-end short-read and Oxford Nanopore Technology (ONT) MinION long-read sequencing approaches, we sequenced and assembled high-quality genomes for two Amoebophrya strains (A25 and A120).
 Both strains belong to the MALV-II clade 2 lineage (following the nomenclature proposed by Guillou et al. (15)), and share 96.53% of SSU rDNA sequence similarity (Fig. S2).
-However, recent analyses suggest these strains belong to two separate cryptic species displaying differential host ranges: while A25 is restricted to the non-toxic autotrophic dinoflagellate Scrippsiella acuminata, A120 can infect a wider range of hosts belonging to at least two dinoflagellates genera (Scrippsiella and Heterocapsa, Table S1) (21).
-We used a comparative genome analysis of these two Amoebophrya strains to get insights into the evolution of dinoflagellates and the host specialization in Amoebophrya spp.
+However, recent analyses suggest that these strains belong to two separate cryptic species displaying differential host ranges: A25 is restricted to the non-toxic autotrophic dinoflagellate Scrippsiella acuminata, whereas A120 can infect a wider range of hosts belonging to at least two dinoflagellates genera (Scrippsiella and Heterocapsa, Table S1) (21).
+We used a comparative genome analysis of these two Amoebophrya strains to get insights into the evolution of dinoflagellates and host specialization in Amoebophrya spp.

-Results and discussion
+Results

 Compact genomes among early-diverging dinoflagellates